 • The other two cases are when i is too large (at least as large as a.length) or too small (i is negative).
 In these cases the expression is not well-defined; OpenJML issues verification errors calling out this undefinedness.

 The rules for well-definedness of a JML expression build up from the leaves of the expression tree, with any compound expression requiring that each of its sub-expressions be well-defined.
 Note that even before OpenJML begins its work, an expression must not have any parse or type-checking errors.
+The following describes when particular kinds of expressions are well-defined:

-• Literals (true, false, null, numbers and literal strings) are all well-defined
+• Literals (true, false, null, numbers and literal strings) are all well-defined,

-• Correctly resolved identifiers are well-defined
+• Correctly resolved identifiers are well-defined,

-• a[i] is well-defined if expressions a and i are well-defined, a is not null, and 0 <= i < a.length
+• An array access expression such as a[i] is well-defined if the array expression (a) and the index expression (i) are well-defined, a is not null, and 0 <= i < a.length,

-• all unary and binary operator expressions (excluding && and || and ==>) are well-defined if (a) the operands are well-defined, (b) for division (/) and modulo (%), the right operand is not zero, (c) the result of the operation is in range of the result type (depending on the arithmetic mode, and (d) for bit-shift operations (<<, >>, ‘»>`), the value is the right operand is non-negative and less than the number of bits in the type of the left operand
+• Unary and binary operator expressions (excluding && and || and ==>) are well-defined if: (a) the operands are all well-defined, (b) for division (/) and modulo (%), the right operand is not zero, (c) the result of the operation is necessarily in range of the result type (depending on the arithmetic mode), and (d) for bit-shift operations (<<, >>, >>>), the value of the right operand is non-negative and less than the number of bits in the type of the left operand

-• the short-circuiting || is well-defined if the left operand is well-defined and, if the left operand is false, the right operand is well-defined
+• The short-circuiting || is well-defined if the left operand is well-defined and, when the left operand is false, then the right operand is well-defined

 • a ==> expression is well-defined if the left operand is well-defined and, if the left-operand is true, the right operand is well-defined